Spinal immobilisation for trauma patients

 Spinal immobilisation encompasses the use of various devices and strategies aimed at stabilising the spinal cord following trauma with the aim of preventing damage to the spinal cord.
 This review assessed the effectiveness of various spinal cord immobilisations (including no immobilisation as a comparator) on patient outcomes such as neurological injury, spinal stability, mortality and adverse effects.

-Adults, Both sexes, Child health, Children, Conflict, Disability, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Nervous system and neurologic diseases, Other injuries, Pain and anaesthesia
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Disability, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Nervous system and neurologic conditions, Other injuries, Pain and anaesthesia